Hydrodynamic Limit For An Active Exclusion Process: Canonical measures, entropy and irreducibility

 We will shorten this notation in the case where $a=(0,e_j)$ by writing $\nabla_j:=\nabla_{(0,e_j)}$.
 Before turning to the control of the entropy itself, we introduce an important quantity in the context of hydrodynamic limits. \begin{defi}[Dirichlet form of the symmetric dynamics] Let $h$ be a cylinder function, we introduce the Dirichlet form of the process

 where $\gene$ is the symmetric exclusion generator defined in equation \eqref{gensymdef}.
 It can be rewritten thanks to the invariance of $\mesinv$ w.r.t the symmetric exclusion process as

 If there is no ambiguity, we will omit the dependency in $\param$ of the Dirichlet form, and simply denote it by $\dir$.
 The Dirichlet form is convex and non-negative.
-Furthermore, any function $f$ in its kernel is such that $f(\confhat)=f(\confhat')$ for any pair $(\confhat,\confhat')$ of configurations with the same number of particles $K\leq N^2-2$ and the same family of angles.
-We also introduce the Dirichlet form
+Furthermore, any function $f$ in its kernel is such that $f(\confhat)=f(\confhat')$ for any pair $(\confhat,\confhat')$ of configurations with the same number of particles $K\leq N^2-2$ and the same family of angles. {For any non-negative function $h$, we} also introduce the Dirichlet form

 {$ \rdir(h)$\dotfill $\dir(\sqrt{h})$} which has the same properties as $\dir$. \end{defi}

 We now investigate the entropy production of the active exclusion process.
 Let $P^{N,\lambda, \beta}_t$ be the semi-group of the active exclusion process associated with the complete generator $L_N$ introduced in equation \eqref{defgenecomplet}, and $\mu_t^N=\mu^N P_t^{N,\lambda, \beta}$ the measure of the configuration at time $t$.
 Because we assume the initial profile to be continuous (and therefore bounded), $\mu^N$ is absolutely continuous with respect to the product measure $\mesref$, with density